-An employee unwilling or incapable of performing their required duties becomes a drain on your company’s resources, productivity, even team morale, depending on the specifics surrounding their circumstances.
+An employee unwilling or incapable of performing their required duties becomes a drain on your company’s resources, productivity and even team morale, depending on the specifics surrounding their circumstances.
 Difficult employees can also represent a threat to your authority.

-Outlined below are four legally acceptable instances when you might dismiss an employee.
+Outlined below are four legally acceptable reasons to dismiss an employee.

 Conduct (and Gross Misconduct)

 Most terms of employment are dependent on an individual’s ability to meet certain criteria.
 These criteria are the measures by which an employee’s progress can be gauged; enabling performance tracking, accountability, areas of excellence and areas of underperformance to be highlighted by you and your management teams.

 There are any number of reasons why an employee’s conduct might be compromised.
 They may not be able to do their job properly if, for example: